UstadMobile/UstadMobile/test-end-to-end/test-descriptions/007_002a_user_registration_above_age_13_test_description.md

-# When registration is enabled: Users over 13 can register directly using a passkey on learning space
+# When registration is enabled: Users over 13 can register directly on learning space by creating a passkey

 ## Description:

 When registration is enabled: Users over 13 can register directly

 ## Step-by-Step Procedure: